Omar-Al-Badi/Expo-App-Chatwoot/README.md

 # WhatsApp Business Platform 📱

 A universal WhatsApp business integration platform with a mobile chat widget built with React Native and Expo.
-Customers can chat with your business through a mobile app, and messages are routed to your WhatsApp Business account via Waha.
+Customers can chat with your business through a mobile app, and messages are routed to your WhatsApp Business account.

 ## ✨ Features

 - 📱 **Mobile Chat Widget** - React Native app for customers to contact your business
-- 💬 **WhatsApp Integration** - Messages sent directly to your business WhatsApp via Waha
+- 💬 **WhatsApp Integration** - Messages sent directly to your business WhatsApp
 - 🌐 **Web Landing Page** - Professional landing page on port 5000
 - 🔄 **Real-time Messaging** - Instant message delivery and reply polling
 - 🚀 **Universal Deployment** - Auto-detects environment (Replit, VPS, Local)